KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 Making the starter

 Once the rice is steamed, we will scoop it into wooden buckets and carry it to the second floor shubo room.
-We will make shubo in a process called “mototate”.
-Shubo is the starter for sake brewing.
-It is the first step in sake brewing.
+We will make shubo in a process called “mototate.”
+Shubo is the starter for sake brewing so this is the first step in fermentation.

 SATURDAY